 - Go little and often and keep it up

-Some of us like to get out on our own, but often making the exercise a social event can be the spur – join a club or group, or take lessons.
-Dancing for examples can be an excellent aerobic activity.
-Be willing to experiment or try something new.
+Some of us like to get out on our own, but often making the exercise a social event can be the spur – for example, joining a club or group, or taking lessons.
+Dancing, for example, can be an excellent aerobic activity.
+Be willing to experiment and try something new.

 Modern thinking is to split exercise into shorter periods (even 10 minutes actively hoovering) which is far less daunting than a full 30 minutes and easier to fit into our busier lifestyles.